 Frequent shedding, especially twice per year, is part of having a double coat.
 Weekly brushing that increases to daily brushing during the shedding season will remove loose hair.
 They need moderate exercise and like outdoor activities.
 Many are involved with carting and drafting competitions.

-Many dog breeds share the Golden Retrievers’ friendly and intelligent nature.
+There are many dogs similar to Golden Retrievers when it comes to their friendly and intelligent nature.
 These eight may not look exactly like the Golden nor act the same, but they exhibit a few of the great qualities that we love about the Golden.

 We hope that you’ve learned new and interesting facts about these breeds that resonate with you and your preferences.